Siege of Leith: War of the Rough Wooing

-The English King Henry VIII, angered by the Scots reneging on the initial agreement, made war on Scotland in 1544–1549, a period which the writer Sir Walter Scott later christened the "Rough Wooing".
-In May 1544 an English army landed at Granton and captured Leith to land heavy artillery for an assault on Edinburgh Castle, but withdrew after burning the town and the Palace of Holyrood over three days.
-Three years later, following another English invasion and victory at Pinkie Cleugh in 1547, the English attempted to establish a "pale" within Scotland.
+The English King Henry VIII, angered by the Scots reneging on the initial agreement for the royal marriage, made war on Scotland in 1544–1549, a period which the writer Sir Walter Scott later christened the "Rough Wooing".
+In May 1544, an English army landed at Granton and captured Leith to land heavy artillery for an assault on Edinburgh Castle, but withdrew after burning the town and the Palace of Holyrood over three days.
+Three years later, following another English invasion and victory at Pinkie in 1547, the English attempted to establish a kind of "pale" within southern Scotland.
 Leith was of prime strategic importance because of its vital role as Edinburgh's port, handling its foreign trade and essential supplies.
 The English arrived in Leith on 11 September 1547 and camped on Leith Links.
 The military engineer Richard Lee scouted around the town on 12 September looking to see if it could be made defensible.
 On 14 September the English began digging a trench on the south-east side of Leith near the Firth of Forth.
 William Patten wrote that the work was done as much for exercise as for defence, since the army only stayed for five days.

-In response to the English invasion the Scottish Court looked to France for assistance, and on 16 June 1548 the first French troops arrived in Leith, soon to total 8,000 men commanded by André de Montalembert sieur d'Esse.
-The infant Queen Mary was removed to France the following month and the English cause was effectively lost.
-Most of their troops had left by the end of 1549.

-In the following years the French interest became dominant in Scotland with increasing numbers of French troops concentrated in Haddington, Broughty Castle, and Leith.
+In response to the invasion Scotland looked to France for assistance, and on 16 June 1548 the first French troops arrived in Leith, soon to total 8,000 men commanded by André de Montalembert sieur d'Esse.
+The infant Queen Mary was removed to France the following month.
+In the following years the French interest became dominant in Scotland with increasing numbers of French troops, while English garrisons were established at Haddington, Dunglass, and Broughty Castle.

-From 1548 onwards work began fortifying the port of Leith initially with a bulwark at the Kirkgate and at the chapel by the harbour, perhaps designed by the Italian Migliorino Ubaldini.
+From 1548 onwards work began fortifying the port of Leith initially with a bulwark at the Kirkgate and at the chapel by the harbour (later the site of the Citadel), perhaps designed by the Italian Migliorino Ubaldini.
 The rest of the new fortifications were almost certainly designed by another Italian military engineer, Piero di Strozzi, and these represent the earliest use of the trace italienne style of artillery fortification in Britain.
-In August 1548 Strozzi directed the 300 Scottish workmen from a chair carried by four men because he had been shot in the leg at Haddington.
-In 1554, Mary of Guise, the Catholic French widow of James V, was appointed Regent in place of the Earl of Arran, who had been made Duke of Châtellerault by Henry II of France.
-Guise continued the pro-French policy, appointing Frenchmen to key positions.
-In September 1559 she continued to improve the fortification at Leith with works which were probably designed by Lorenzo Pomarelli, an Italian architect and military engineer.
+In August 1548 Strozzi directed the 300 or 500 Scottish workmen from a chair carried by four men because he had been shot in the leg at Haddington.
+In 1554, Mary of Guise, the Catholic French widow of James V, was appointed Regent in place of the Earl of Arran.
+Guise continued the pro-French policy, appointing Frenchmen to key positions in her government.
+In September 1559 she continued to improve the fortification at Leith and the island of Inchkeith with works which were probably designed by Lorenzo Pomarelli, an Italian architect and military engineer.